La Mesa Personal Injury

 How Can an Attorney Help the Victim?

 The La Mesa personal injury Lawyer collects the victim’s medical records and expenses.
 They conduct discovery to identify any previous injury report against the dog.
 They acquire the findings of the vet’s assessment and evaluation.
 They take the information and present their claim to the court.

 Securing a Medical Witness

 The doctors that provide immediate or ongoing treatment offer testimony about the victim’s injuries.
 They explain how the victim’s injuries occurred and how they are conclusive with a dog bite.
 The doctors demonstrate how these injuries impact the victim’s life.

 In California, victims of dog attacks retain legal rights under Section 3342 of the California Civil Code.
 Dog owners are held accountable for any failure to secure the animal and prevent injuries.
 Any owner who fails to vaccinate their dog or doesn’t take proper precautions with a dog who has attacked previously is held at a strict liability.
-Victims of these events that need legal representation need contact the El Dabe Law Firm today at 888-539-6810.
+Victims of these events that need legal representation need contact the El Dabe Ritter Trial Lawyers today at 888-539-6810.